Fast Volume Alignment by Frequency-Marched Newton Method: Experiments

 \subsection{Rotational search: synthetic examples}

 \ps{0.32} \sz{4cm}

-Let $h \in \mathbb{R}^{N \times N \times N}$ denote a ribosome density at $13$\AA{} resolution (EMDB:EMD-3228), obtained from the EMPIAR-10045 dataset\footnote{\href{https://www.ebi.ac.uk/emdb/EMD-3228}{https://www.ebi.ac.uk/emdb/EMD-3228}}.
+Let $h \in \mathbb{R}^{N \times N \times N}$ denote a ribosome density at $13$\angstrom{} resolution (EMDB: EMD-3228), obtained from the EMPIAR-10045 dataset\footnote{\href{https://www.ebi.ac.uk/emdb/EMD-3228}{https://www.ebi.ac.uk/emdb/EMD-3228}}.
 We synthetically generate measurements

 where $g^\star \in \SO(3)$ is the ground truth rotation (assumed unknown in the search) and $\eta$ is additive white Gaussian noise.
 We consider three signal-to-noise ratios: $20~\text{dB}$, $0~\text{dB}$, and $-20~\text{dB}$.
-Figure~\ref{fig:exp_snr} shows a representative volume slice at each level; at $0~\text{dB}$ the signal and noise have equal energy, and in cryogenic electron microscopy it is common to work at or below $-20~\text{dB}$.
+Figure~\ref{fig:exp_snr} shows a representative volume slice at each level; at $0~\text{dB}$ the signal and noise have equal energy, and single-particle cryo-EM and cryo-ET alignment often operate in very low-SNR regimes, motivating the \(-20\) dB stress test.
 We report the results at $0~\text{dB}$ in the main text and defer the remaining SNR levels to Appendix~\ref{sec:other_noise}.

 At each SNR, we generate $1000$ randomly rotated volumes of size $N=200$ and compare the performance of Algorithm~\ref{algo:coarse-to-fine} with SOFFT~\cite{kostelec_ffts_2008,potts_fast_2009,mcewen2015novel}.
-SOFFT evaluates the cross-correlation on a discrete grid of rotations whose resolution is controlled by an oversampling factor~$K$: increasing $K$ refines the grid at the cost of evaluating $(K-1)^3$ additional points.
-All SOFFT experiments were run with a batch size of one, as larger batches exceed GPU memory at higher bandwidths; even so, SOFFT frequently produces out-of-memory errors at large oversampling factors (see Figure~\ref{fig:accuracy-v-bandlimit-snr0db}).
+SOFFT evaluates the cross-correlation on a discrete grid of rotations whose resolution is controlled by an oversampling factor~$K$: increasing \(K\) refines the grid but increases the number of sampled rotations by a factor of order \(K^3\).
+For SOFFT experiments we used a batch size of 10 for \(K\le 8\), 4 for \(K=10\), and 1 for \(K=18\), as larger batches exceed GPU memory at higher bandwidths; even so, SOFFT frequently exceeds the 80GB memory limit at large oversampling factors (see Figure~\ref{fig:accuracy-v-bandlimit-snr0db}).

 For \method{}, we select $10$ candidate rotations as the highest local maxima of the cross-correlation computed by SOFFT at a coarse bandwidth $L_0=30$ with oversampling factor~$2$.
 Candidates are then refined across bandwidth $L_j \in \{30,40,60,L_{\max}\}$, skipping any $L_j$ that exceed $L_{\max}$: at each~$L_j$, a single Newton step is applied to every candidate, and refined estimates are propagated to the next band.
 After optimization at $L_{\max}$, the candidate with the highest correlation score is retained.